Overview

 With various ways to assign entitlements to users, it is critical to understand how those entitlements behave once assigned.

 Entitlement values of the <string> data type function differently from those of the <string array> type, and they arrear differently in the Admin Console.
-For instance, some applications like those using the “Role” attribute, restrict users to a single role at a time, such as “Appuser” or “Admin”.
+For instance, some applications like those using the "Role" attribute restrict users to a single role at a time, such as "Appuser" or "Admin".

 By default, <string> data type entitlements allow a user to hold only one value at a time in the assignment.
 In contrast, <string array> entitlements enabled users to be assigned multiple values simultaneously.
 These are often referred to as additive entitlements and are commonly used to define additional permissions within an application.
 For example, a user might have a role "Appuser" while also being granted specific permissions, such as "Create a PO" or "Run a Report".

-Viewing a Users entitlements
+Viewing a User's Entitlements

 Within Okta, there are multiple ways to view what entitlements are assigned to a user(s).

-• Users Entitlements report
+- Users Entitlements report

-• Access Certification Campaign
+- Access Certification Campaign

-User Granted Entitlement Scenarios:
+User Granted Entitlement Scenarios

 Policy assignment method

-1. Application is configured to use entitlements.
+Application is configured to use entitlements.

-No entitlement Policy Rules exist or none apply to the example user based upon the policy rule.
+No entitlement Policy Rules exist, or none apply to the example user based upon the policy rule.

 User access details menu shows the following:

-Note: The user does not show any entitlements but is assigned to Policy assignment method (Type).
+NOTE: The user shows no entitlements, but is assigned to the Policy assignment method (Type).
 This means the user is eligible to be granted entitlements with Policy rules.
-If a rule had changed which now targeted the example user, they would then be granted those entitlements contained within the policy rule.
+If a rule had changed that now targeted the example user, they would then be granted those entitlements contained within the policy rule.
+The same user can also be granted additional Entitlement Bundles either through an Access Request or via the API.

-1. Application is configured to use entitlements.
+Application is configured to use entitlements.

 This example user is assigned to a group that is assigned to this application.

-One or more Entitlement Policy rules exist granting the example user multiple Entitlements.
+One or more Entitlement Policy rules exist, granting the example user multiple Entitlements.

 User access details menu shows the following:

-Note: This example user was granted one <string> based entitlement value called appuser under the Roles entitlement.
-They were also granted three <string array> based entitlement values of perm1, perm2 and perm3 under the Permission entitlement.
+NOTE: This example user was granted one <string> based entitlement value called appuser under the Roles entitlement.
+They were also granted three <string array> based entitlement values of perm1, perm2, and perm3 under the Permission entitlement.

-1. The same example user then goes and requests access to an Entitlement Bundle using Access Requests.
+The same example user then goes and requests access to an Entitlement Bundle using Access Requests.
 This bundle has an expiration of 8 hours.

 One approved, let’s now select the View access details menu and view what Carlos has assigned.

 Additionally, one other entitlement value was granted under the Purchasing entitlement.
-This entitlement is a <string array> based entitlement therefore the “cutChecks” entitlement was added to the other <string array> types of entitlements the user already had called perm1, perm2 and perm3.
-String array based entitlements are additive in this example.
+This entitlement is a <string array> based entitlement; therefore, the "cutChecks" entitlement was added to the other <string array> types of entitlements the user already had, called perm1, perm2, and perm3.
+String array-based entitlements are additive in this example.

-1. The same example user then goes and requests access to an additional Entitlement bundle using Access Requests.
+- The same example user then goes and requests access to an additional Entitlement bundle using Access Requests.
 This bundle has an expiration of 6 hours.

-Note: The example user now shows two bundles with two different expirations (can assign permanently as well) plus the entitlements granted via a Policy rule.
+NOTE: The example user now shows two bundles with two different expirations (can assign permanently as well) plus the entitlements granted via a Policy rule.

 Custom assignment method assigned individually